nathanjnorris/nathanjnorris.github.io/_posts/2025-01-06-plex-serv-arr.md

   alt: An architecture diagram of the servarr soltuion
 mermaid: true
 ---
 My friends and family love torrenting public domain media from the [Internet Archive](https://archive.org/details/prelinger).
-I wanted to work on a project that could showcase my cloud skills and deliver them an enterprise-grade media streaming service.
+I wanted to work on a project that could showcase my skills and deliver them an enterprise-grade media streaming service.
 So I set out to create the **servarr**, to provide my loved ones with an easy to use service to request and watch openly licensed media.

 # Design decisions
 I had previously experimented with a Plex Media Server, having installed the app onto a Raspberry Pi.
 I found it hard to manage the different apps installed on that OS, so I knew I wanted to rebuild this setup using containerised apps instead.
-I wanted to [KISS](https://en.wikipedia.org/wiki/KISS_principle), so I opted to define my multi-container service using Docker Compose instead of Kubernetes.
+I wanted to [KISS](https://en.wikipedia.org/wiki/KISS_principle), so I opted to define my multi-container service using Docker Compose instead of Kubernetes, as the apps were residing on a single host.

 # Solution components
 ## Containers